rahuljindal1/node-interview-questions/README.md

 In this HTTP server example, we handle incoming `requests` incrementally using the `data` event and concatenate the chunks into a `requestBody`.
 After processing the request body, we create a readable stream from a large file and set appropriate response headers.
 By using `readableStream.pipe(response)`, we efficiently send the stream's data as the response without buffering the entire file.
 This example can be customized for specific requirements, such as additional request body processing or response stream transformations.

-## How to create a duplex stream in Node.js?
+## How do you create a duplex stream in Node.js?

 In Node.js, you can create a duplex stream by using the `Duplex` class from the `stream` module.
 A duplex stream is a stream that can both read from and write to.
 Here's an example of how you can create a duplex stream: